Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 https://www.virtualbox.org/

-It is also recommended that Putty is installed on the host PC this can be downloaded from the following link:
+It is also recommended that Putty is installed on the host PC.
+This can be downloaded from the following link:

 https://www.putty.org/